Cherkasova movement: History

 The restoration movement, initiated by the kindergarten worker Aleksandra Maksimovna Cherkasova, originated in Stalingrad in June 1943.
 It was mainly women who participated in it.
 Pavlov's House was the very first to be restored.
 A few days after the initiative of A.M.
 Cherkasova, the newspaper Stalingradskaya Pravda published an appeal of her brigade to all the workers of the city, which was supported by the city party organization.

 By the end of 1943, more than 820 Cherkasova brigades were working in Stalingrad, in 1944 — 1192 brigades, in 1945 — 1227 brigades.

 In 1944–1945, the second stage of the Cherkasova movement began.
-Women of Stalingrad after the end of the working day began to master historically male professions: bricklayer, carpenter, carpenter.
+Women of Stalingrad after the end of the working day began to master historically male professions such as bricklayer and carpenter.
 During 1944, about 3,000 housewives, workers and employees mastered construction specialties.

 The period from 1945 to the end of the 1950s is the time of the third stage of the Cherkasova movement.
 Labor brigades in the city began to be assigned to specific construction sites.
 People did not work at all for restoration, but specifically at one of the facilities.
 These objects were: Central Embankment, Pedagogical Institute, drama theater, musical comedy theater, Mamayev Kurgan, and the river port.